 Moving day came and after all of our stuff was unpacked, we introduced my dog, Kenai, and her cat, Luka.
 It never even crossed our minds that our animals wouldn’t love each other and get along.
 Luka lived with a dog before, and Kenai had seen plenty of cats.
 I told myself, ‘They will be best friends’.
 Wow, I was dead wrong.
 They saw each other and it was pandemonium.
 Luka hissed, screamed and ran…Kenai chased her, growling, and got a tuft of her hair in between his teeth.
 We were in shock and my BFF almost moved out on the spot.

 As a dog training professional, I had done a really bad job of setting both dog and cat up to succeed.
 Looking back, it was really unfair and stupid of me and I regret it wholeheartedly.
 But I also know that it was a wonderful learning experience for me, and it taught me how to desensitize slowly and be patient.
 After one month of management, impulse-control training, and desensitization/counter-conditioning, they were best friends.
-It was hell getting there, and it really cut in to my social life (like it will for yours), but it worked!
+It was hell getting there, but all of our hard work was completely worth it.

 Now I get at least three calls a week from clients about failed attempts to introduce dogs to cats, and vice versa.
 I can honestly say I know where they coming from because I have been there.
 Thankfully, Kenai did nothing to injure Luka, but many dogs kill cats in an instant.